KeithLaker/KeithLaker.github.io/learning-library/workshops/journey4-adw/README.md

 - Learn how to access and gain insights from data in the Autonomous Data Warehouse

-## Step 10: Using Oracle Data Integration Platform Cloud with your Autonomous Data Warehouse
+## Bonus Lab 3: Using Oracle Data Integration Platform Cloud with your Autonomous Data Warehouse

-Click here to run [Lab 10](LabGuideDIPC.md)
+Click here to run [Bonus Lab 3](Lab-ETL.md)

+This lab is aimed at data warehouse developers who want to integrate extract, load and transformation processing into their Autonomous Data Warehouse projects.

 **Objectives**: